UPDATE:

 • Communicates clearly enough to be understood by most people

-• Takes turns in conversation with others
+• Takes turns in conversations with others

 • Responds to the English language

-• Speaks and expresses self in English
+• Speaks and expresses themself in English

 Emergent Literacy